PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 This type of content comes with all the advantages of modern web technology — it's responsive, it can incorporate rich media, it's fully measurable, and it can be highly interactive and personal.

-Online content experiences can be used for any type of business content including brochures, proposals, ABM assets, buyer enablement material, white papers, eBooks, reports, and much more.
+Online content experiences can be used for any type of marketing collateral including brochures, proposals, ABM assets, buyer enablement material, presentations, white papers, annual reports, and much more.

 They can be used in combination with your company's martech stack to gain detailed engagement insights and even follow up with individual leads based on what pages they read.